Which leads us onto a first world problem.

 At the PopUp Business School, we always say build a business doing something you love and it will never feel like work.
 And I truly believe that.

-That does mean that you shouldn’t be prudent and invest as you go along.
+That does not mean that you shouldn’t be prudent and invest as you go along.

 At any stage your life situation might change, you might have to move, stop working because of health or just get bored of what you are doing and want to try something else.